McHale's Navy Joins the Air Force

 McHale's Navy Joins the Air Force is a 1965 film based upon the television 1962–1966 sitcom McHale's Navy.
-Series supporting players Joe Flynn and Tim Conway are the leads for this sequel to the first film made in 1964, also named McHale's Navy.
+Series supporting players Joe Flynn and Tim Conway are the leads for this sequel to the first film made in 1964, also titled McHale's Navy.
 Most of the film is based on their two characters, particularly Ensign Parker.

 Plot

-Binghamton (Joe Flynn) is sent to a staff meeting in Brisbane, Australia and is forced to use the PT-73 to get there after Fuji (Yoshio Yoda) sabotages Lt.
+Binghamton (Joe Flynn) is sent to a staff meeting in Brisbane, Australia, and is forced to use the PT-73 to get there after Fuji (Yoshio Yoda) sabotages Lt.
 Carpenter's (Bob Hastings) PT-116.
 While in Brisbane, Binghamton orders the PT-73 crew to remain on board, but they switch uniforms with Russian crewmen on the adjoining docked ship so they can leave the ship without being noticed.
-In a mix-up Parker (Tim Conway) switches uniforms with Lt.
+In a mix-up, Parker (Tim Conway) switches uniforms with Lt.
 Harkness (Ted Bessell), who then is mistakenly arrested by the Russian NKGB and put on the Russian ship, but he later escapes and spends the remainder of the movie trying to get back to his post.
 Parker impersonates Lt.
 Harkness, with Binghamton helping him, until Harkness comes back.
 Because of Harkness' reputation as a lady killer, women are drawn to the very shy Parker.
 Parker also has to avoid Lt Harkness' father, General Harkness (Tom Tully), for fear of being found out.
 In the meantime, Harkness (or rather Parker) is promoted three times to Lt.
 Colonel by unwittingly scoring three military victories.
 Even after being found out, Parker is by then too big a hero and the military brass decide to cover up the whole mix-up of Parker pretending to be someone else.
-At the end of the film Parker performs an impressive impersonation of then-President Franklin D. Roosevelt, much to the consternation of his PT-73 crewmates.
+At the end of the film, Parker performs an impressive impersonation of then-President Franklin D. Roosevelt, much to the consternation of his PT-73 crewmates.